-Are you getting stuck when taking important business decisions?
+Do you often find yourself getting stuck when making important business decisions?

 We all fall into this trap from time to time.
 I believe getting bogged down or stuck is part of being human.

 When problems come up, it’s just too easy to get derailed.
 Our human biology is to avoid decisions that might carry risk and to procrastinate by pushing those decisions away.
 You can see this tendency materialise in an endless cycle of emails and in calling yet another meeting.

 We fall back into doing what you might call research and give it some time, waiting for something to pop-up.
 This can turn into an endless cycle and gets us nowhere.

 How do you get out of this cycle?

 Let’s face it, making a decision always carries a certain risk.
 Nobody knows the future and predicting an outcome to 100% is not possible.
 For many decisions we take every day, predicting even an outcome of 50% is a rarity.
 That means taking decisions requires you to take risks.

 The only way to learn and get better at making the right decisions is by making the wrong decisions.

 Making the wrong decision is not really the problem.
 It is the consequence of that wrong decision that is holding us back.

 Not making a decision is most often the worst decision to make.